Al-Qaeda's remaining leaders

 In 1987, Egypt accused Adel of trying to establish a military wing of the militant Islamic group al-Jihad, and of trying to overthrow the government.

 Following the invasion of Afghanistan in 2001, Adel is believed to have fled to Iran with Suleiman Abu Ghaith and Saad Bin Laden, a son of the late al-Qaeda leader.
 They were allegedly then held under house arrest by the Iran's Islamic Revolutionary Guard Corps (IRGC).
-Iran never acknowledged their presence.
+Iran has never acknowledged their presence.

 Abu Ghaith was arrested in Jordan and extradited to the US in March 2013.